c64-dev/es-theme-c64-Origins/README.md

-## C64 Origins Theme
+## C64 Origins / Chicuelo Remix Theme

-This is a RetroPie/EmulationStation theme created to match the colours and blocky font of the Commodore 64 BASIC mode.
+This is a RetroPie theme created to match the colours and blocky font of the Commodore 64 BASIC mode.

-Originally inspired by the [Chicuelo theme](https://github.com/chicueloarcade/es-theme-Chicuelo), the C64 Origins theme has been thoroughly reworked to include new features such as a game details section and brand new wallpapers for every system, while also featuring new colours & fonts based on the original C64 BASIC boot screen.
+Originally based on the amazing [Chicuelo theme](https://github.com/chicueloarcade/es-theme-Chicuelo), the C64 Origins theme has been reworked to include a game details section as well as new wallpapers for every system, while featuring the classic C64 font and colours.

 ---